The story behind Sydney Harbour Bridge

-How Sydney's Harbour Bridge opened 90 years ago
+Sydney Harbour Bridge - the story of its opening 90 years ago

 Sydney Harbour Bridge opened to the public on 19 March 1932.